wykhuh/edna-scripts/README.md

 ### rename_sample_headers.R

-`rename_sample_headers.R` - clean up the sample names from an Anacapa taxonomy table CSV using the sample names from a phyloseq metadata CSV.
+`rename_sample_headers.R` - Read all the Anacapa taxonomy result files in a given directory, clean up the sample names in Anacapa files using the sample names from a metadata file.

-- The script create a new taxonomy file that has an extra header row with the new sample names.
+- The script creates new files that has an extra header row with the new sample names.
 Users need to review the changes, and delete the row of old sample names.
-- The sample names in the two files do not have to be in the same order.
+- The sample names in the Anacapa results file amd metadata file do not have to be in the same order.

-taxonomy sample names
+Anacapa results sample names
 ```
 sum.taxonomy,X16S_ASWS_B0.35.S35.L001,X16S_ASWS_E0.36.S36.L001
 ```